gsriram-ucsd/power-outage-analysis/README.md

 ></iframe>

 ### Pivots and Aggregates
-I wanted to see how different types of Causes were distributed over the different regions of the U.S. Interestingly, the Northwest and the Suthwest have high percentages of outages caused by intentional attacks.
+I wanted to see how different types of Causes were distributed over the different regions of the U.S. Interestingly, the Northwest and the Southwest have high percentages of outages caused by intentional attacks.

 *Table 2: Distribution of Cause Modes by U.S Region*